didac-crst/mockexchange-api/README.md

 Eventually, I realized I needed support — not from a financial advisor (they’d only remind me of my poor decisions), but from something more aligned with my goals — not theirs.

-Something logical.
+**Something logical**.
 Emotionless.
 Free from fear and greed.
 Unimpressed by sudden price spikes or Twitter hype.
-A system that won’t panic sell or chase pumps — because it doesn’t have emotions to mess things up.
+A system that won’t panic sell or chase pumps.

 I wanted an intelligent system that could make decisions based on **data**, not **dopamine**.
 Something that would just execute the plan, no matter how boring or unsexy that plan was.
-Something more disciplined than I’d ever been.
+Something more disciplined than I’d ever been — able to stay locked on a single task for hours, without fatigue, distraction, or the urge to check the news.

 In short, I wanted to build a **trader with no feelings** — like a **psychopath**, but helpful.